 Before “Right Thurr” bombarded Billboard, Chingy was just a young St. Louis rapper opening for Nelly on tour.
 Nelly’s popularity put him in front of Ludacris, and lead to Chingy signing to DTP.
 Likewise, Murphy Lee didn’t have a long career, but he is the only St. Lunatic that was able to achieve a Gold album and Gold single due to Nelly’s explosion.

 Being one of the most successful artists of the 2000s is no small feat.
-Country Grammar was certified Diamond, Nellyville went 6x multi-Platinum worldwide, and his dually released Sweat and Suit albums went Platinum and 3x multi-Platinum respectively, with the following Sweatsuit compilation also going Gold.
+Country Grammar was certified Diamond, Nellyville went 6x multi-Platinum worldwide, and his dually released Sweat and Suit albums went Platinum and 3x multi-Platinum, respectively, with the following Sweatsuit compilation also going Gold.
 In other words, millions of people—many millions—bought Nelly's albums.

 Even at the height of his acclaim, I don’t believe Nelly was the biggest rapper of the 2000s.
 Nelly was a rap darling who crossed over into other genres, but he wasn’t able to measure up against Marshall Mathers.
 Eminem completely conquered rap in the 2000s, no matter what metrics you want to pull.

 Drake’s star power changed Toronto, helped to tilt a shifting genre, and hasn’t lost his hold over the populace since his emergence in 2009.
 He broke every record last year and set some new ones.
 Even if you take away the commercial accomplishments, his cultural impact on the city of Toronto speaks for itself.
-He may not inspire our lifestyles like Nelly, but Drake has had a huge impact on what is happening in pop culture.
+He may not inspire our lifestyles like Nelly, but Drake has had a considerable effect on what is happening in pop culture.
 He's influenced an entire generation to see Toronto in a new light, bringing such a cultural city to the forefront of the conversation.

 Drake and Nelly are two superstars that succeeded in two completely different eras in music.
 You can’t compare Wilt Chamberlain scoring 100 points in a single basketball game to Kobe scoring 81 without explicitly referring to how different the NBA was for both players.